coltonon/RegHookEx/README.md

 ![](https://s31.postimg.cc/h6tvzoxjv/image.png)

-Writing all of these manually would be a pain, so I'm using RIP addressing.
+Writing all of these manually would be a pain, so I'm using relative addressing.
 I'm writing it by:

 ```nasm